Document Attestation - The Definitive Guide (2023)

 What is Authentication?

 Authentication is a stamp that confirms that the signature or seal in your documents is genuine, valid, and recognized.
+An authentication prepares your document for an additional step in the process: legalization.

 What does legalizing a document in Canada mean?